-The town centre features a number of historically important buildings which sets its character.
-Recent developments have generally been of a good standard and in a style sympathetic to its history, marred only by a few low quality infill developments.
-The housing stock is generally of a high quality.
-It is important that new developments enhance and maintain the character of Ledbury as a Market Town and rural parish.
+Ledbury currently maintains the character of a traditional Market Town.
+The town centre contains a collection of historically important buildings and more recent development generally enhances this quality although there are pockets of low quality infill development.
+Likewise, the housing stock of Ledbury is generally of high quality, although it is important that new developments aim to enhance and maintain the character of Ledbury as a Market Town.

 This section is not intended to impose an architectural style, but ensure that new developments are respectful of this character.
-This does not mean that new developments should be a pastiche of older styles, as Ledbury derives much of its character from individuality and variety.
-New buildings in the 21st Century should continue to replicate this character.
+This does not mean that new developments should be a pastiche of older styles either, as Ledbury derives much of its character from individuality and variety.
+New buildings in the 21st Century should continue this tradition.